Electricity Market Review – Phase 1

 Stage 1

 The first deliverable for Phase 1 was a Discussion Paper (PDF), released on 13 August 2014.
-This paper outlined some problems in the electricity industry in the south west of Western Australia, including a high level of excess capacity, wholesale electricity costs for residential customers that were higher than any other Australian jurisdiction and a lack of competitive pressures to put downwards pressure on prices.
+This paper outlined some problems in the electricity industry in the south west of Western Australia.
+These included a high level of excess capacity, high wholesale electricity costs for residential customers and a lack of competitive pressures to put downwards pressure on prices.
 The paper also introduced some preliminary options for reform to combat these problems.

 The Steering Committee received 51 submissions in response to the Discussion Paper, with varying levels of support for different types of reform.